Judging Your Meditation

-So be sensitive to where a particular thought is coming from: Is it something just popping into the mind, or is it a result of what you’re doing right now?
+This means that you have to be sensitive to where a particular thought is coming from.
+Is it something just popping into the mind, or is it a result of what you’re doing right now?
 One rule of thumb is that if a thought simply pops into the mind, that’s probably the result of past kamma.
 What you do in response to that thought: That’s present kamma.
 That’s a good rule of thumb to start out with.
 You’ll find that things are a little bit more complex as you get into them, but it’s a good place to start.

 Another important understanding about kamma is that there’s skillful kamma and unskillful kamma.
-Skillful kamma leads to a sense of well-being that causes no harm either for yourself or for other people.
+Skillful kamma leads to a sense of well-being that causes no harm either to you or to other people.
 It doesn’t take anything away from them, and doesn’t lead to increased greed, anger, or delusion in your own mind.